invoiceninja/invoiceninja.github.io/docs/invoices.md

 * The invoice is marked as Partial or Paid (ie. some payment amount has been applied)

-<p>When a invoice is cancelled the __invoice balance__ is set to zero and the status updated to <b>Cancelled</b> If payments have been applied to the invoice these will remain linked to the invoice.</p>
+<p>When a invoice is cancelled the <i>invoice balance</i> is set to zero and the status updated to <b>Cancelled</b> If payments have been applied to the invoice these will remain linked to the invoice.</p>

 ### Deleted